Dafydd Iwan: Yma o Hyd

 "Yma o Hyd" ("Still Here") was released in 1982 to “raise the spirits, to remind people we still speak Welsh against all odds.
 To show we are still here".
-Since then, the song has become a patriotic Welsh anthem and subsequently an unofficial anthem for the Wales national football team after 40 years of its original release.
+Since then, the song has become a patriotic Welsh anthem and subsequently an unofficial anthem for the Wales national football team 40 years after its original release.

 In January 2020, the song reached number one in the UK iTunes chart, spurred on by purchases by supporters of Welsh independence group YesCymru.
 The campaign mirrored the success of the Wolfe Tones song "Come Out, Ye Black and Tans" earlier that month.

 The song was also sung live twice in the Cardiff City Stadium by Iwan before Wales' second round of matches for the qualification of the 2022 World Cup in Qatar, which became the second World Cup for Wales after 1958.
 Gareth Bale, the Welsh captain also led the Welsh team singing along with Dafydd Iwan after the final match.
 The performance and Wales's qualification led to the song returning to number one in the UK iTunes chart.